-The F418BC supports up to six (6) 2.5" hot-swap SAS/SATA drives, or four (4) SAS/ SATA drives and two (2) 2.5" NVMe drives in front mounted trays for each node, for a total of 48 drives.
+The SCF418BC supports up to six (6) 2.5" hot-swap SAS/SATA drives and two 2.5" NVMe drives in front mounted trays for each node for a total of 48 drives.
 These drives are hot-swappable units and are connected to a backplane that provides power and control.

 Note: The operating system you use must have RAID support to enable the hotswap capability of the drives.